 Set the check start parameters or keep the default ones.
 Set the notification options, and save the changes.

 As soon as you add a new check, it will start collecting data.
 You can watch the data collection process by switching to the “Monitored parameter” tab (click the tab at the bottom of the window).
 Network Monitor will display a graph of the S.M.A.R.T. attribute you selected.

-Below you can find a list of the most important S.M.A.R.T. attributes that you should monitor.
+Below you can find a list of the most important S.M.A.R.T. attributes that you can monitor on HDD.
 Note that the choice of attributes depends on the storage media.
-A solid state drive (SSD) vendor will not provide the same S.M.A.R.T. attributes as a hard drive vendor does.
+A solid state drive (SSD) will not provide the same set of S.M.A.R.T. attributes as a hard drive does.

 · #01 Raw Read Error Rate — The rate of hardware read errors that occurred when reading data from the magnetic platter.